You’ve probably heard of ghee being the “better” version of butter, but is that true or is it just hype?

 At first glance, it may not be easy to discern the differences between ghee vs butter.

-Ghee and butter look similar, taste similar, and are sold next to each other in grocery stores.
-But what’s the real difference between ghee and butter anyways?
+Ghee and butter look and taste similar, and are sold next to each other in grocery stores.

 What Is Ghee Butter?

 While butter is commonly used in Western countries, ghee has been used in South Asia and Middle Eastern countries for centuries.

 More often than not, people tend to confuse ghee with clarified butter.
 However, there’s a big difference between both of them, so let’s talk about that.